PolyhedralDev/TerraDocs/docs/install/mod-client-world-creation.rst

     :doc:`Other Platform Installations <index>` :octicon:`chevron-right`

-These instructions are intended for setting up a Terra world for Fabric singleplayer.
+These instructions are intended for setting up a Terra world on singleplayer.

 Procedure
 ---------